A cybernetic view of description and reality

 a physical data model

-Information or meaning is created or found by actors when relating a structure of one kind to a structure of another kind.
 E.g. relating a) the notes on a page of piano music to b) the sounds made by the piano.
 The score for a piano concerto is a data structure, yet meaningless to anybody not musically trained.
 Information appears in the process of composing the score and playing the piano.
 The composer who creates the score must know the sound structure to be created.
 A piano player who uses the score should understand and produce the sounds the composer had in mind.

 Data is any phenomenon that is variable (has a variety of values) and created or used to store or convey information.
 A phenomenon is used as data structure when it is a) encoded to convey information/meaning or b) decoded as conveying information/meaning.
 It can be any physical structure or motion, of matter or energy, that is created or used as a data structure or signal.
 E.g.